cold or warm Iranian version of ground meat patty named a Persian cutlet

 - salt and pepper

-Using your hands, mix all the ingredients in a large bowl until homogenous.
+- using your hands, mix all the ingredients in a large bowl until homogenous

-Shape into small, flat patties and set aside.
+- shape into small, flat patties

-Pour the vegetable oil into a non-stick frying pan over a medium heat.
+- pour the vegetable oil into a non-stick frying pan over a medium heat

-When hot, transfer the patties into the pan and cover.
+- when hot, transfer the patties into the pan and cover

-Flip after 3-4 minutes and fry the other side, this time with the lid off.
+- flip after 3-4 minutes and fry the other side, this time with the lid off

 I like eating these cutlets with hot flatbreads, chips and some fried tomatoes to embrace some childhood memories.
 You can also serve them with a side of tomato and cucumber salad or cucumber yoghurt.